HunterECampbell/Capstone-Project/Capstone/PokeGoCapstoneProjectReport.md

 ![](PokeGoCapstoneProjectReport_files/figure-markdown_github/unnamed-chunk-28-1.png)![](PokeGoCapstoneProjectReport_files/figure-markdown_github/unnamed-chunk-28-2.png)![](PokeGoCapstoneProjectReport_files/figure-markdown_github/unnamed-chunk-28-3.png)![](PokeGoCapstoneProjectReport_files/figure-markdown_github/unnamed-chunk-28-4.png)

 As each graph demonstrates, the K-means Algorithm calculated rarity under each case.
-It even calculated the rarity of water type Pokémon; which means it can calculate any specific Pokémon type, or even a group of Pokémon (like the non-water type graph).
+It even calculated the rarity of water type Pokémon; which means it can calculate any specific Pokémon type, or even a group of Pokémon (like the non-water type graph) with great accuracy.
 In this way, any *PokémonGo* user can know which Pokémon are rare, and which are common.

 <br>